nabilnabhan61/Snake-game/README.md

 for example if your IPv4 address is 192.168.1.25 update the .env file to: SERVER_IP=192.168.1.25
 No need to change the SERVER_PORT unless when you start the server and you are given "Only one usage of each socket address" then just change to any available port number on your device

+## THE GAME ONLY SUPPORTS 1 GAME AT A TIME